emagiz/emdocs/referenceguide/result-to-document-transformer.md

+---
+id: result-to-document-transformer
+title: Result to document transformer
-# Result to document transformer
+sidebar_label: Result to document transformer
+---
 #### Converts "javax.xml.transform.Result" messages to XML Document messages.
 Used by other XML components to transform their result XML of the type "javax.xml.transform.Result" to a "org.w3c.dom.Document" message.